Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+props = given data, read-only, state = private data/local data.
+The component that owns a piece of the state, should be the one modifying it.
+Sending the entire component as props to be able to minimize the amount of separate props sent to the component.
+Works well for accessing prosp like id, value etc. Single source of truth.
+By removing the local state and only rely on the props.
+Controlled components follow these rules.
+Controlled by parent.

 ### Day 42: April 13, 2020

 **Today's Progress**: Composing components, props.children and debugging react apps.
 I'm 21% into a React course.
 I'd like to complete the _Composing Components_ section I'm in by tomorrow.
 All of the lectures about lifecycle hooks feel a bit outdated but it's good that I have an understanding of how they work none the less.